Dir. Christopher Nolan

 Brand: Love is the one thing that we are capable of perceiving that transcends dimensions of time and space.

-This one is worth your time and your initial confusion and disbelief.
+This one is worth your time and your initial confusion and your disbelief.
 It may not make sense but it will, and that is what we need.
-Whether you want to hear it or not, our home has an expiration date.
-It seems far fetched but in 100 years it won’t.
+Whether you want to hear it or not, our future is in the stars.
+It seems far fetched now but in 100 years it won’t.
 This is only the very beginning.
+See this film.
+Feel tiny.
+Feel intelligent.
+Be soft.
+Be amazed.
+There is so much to look forward to.